Ana-Maria95/vectIQ-hugo-netlify/content/_index.md

 approachSection:
   sectionTitle: A win-win approach for companies & vendors
   sectionSubtitle: Companies, Make Better Decision In No Time & Costs
-  hideApproachSection: true
+  hideApproachSection: false
 pricingSection:
-  hidePricingSection: true
+  hidePricingSection: false
   sectionTitle: Pricing
 forWhoSection:
   hideWhoSection: false
   sectionTitle: Who Is it for?
 customerReviewsSection:
-  hideReviewSection: true
+  hideReviewSection: false
   sectionTitle: What Our Customers Say
 faqSection:
-  hideFAQSection: true
+  hideFAQSection: false
   sectionTitle: Frequently Asked Questions
 contactSection:
-  hideContactSection: true
+  hideContactSection: false
   sectionTitle: Have More Questions?
 We Are Happy To Help, Contact Our Team Now.
   buttonText: Contact Sales
   buttonLink: "#"